 The Difference Between A USB 2.0 And A USB 3.0

-The various main types of flash drives are USB 2.0, USB 3.0, USB 3.1, and USB 3.2.
+The primary classifications of flash drives include USB 2.0, USB 3.0, USB 3.1, and USB 3.2.
+The key distinguishing factors among these types revolve around their speed capabilities and pricing.

 Difference Between Flash Drives And Pen Drives